 Charlie Wyke is stretchered offCharlie Wyke is stretchered off (Image: Ben Holmes)

-Williamson made changes, Cheltenham sat in, referee Scott Jackson played his own part in the exasperations.
+Williamson made changes, Cheltenham sat in, referee Scott Jackson played his own part in the exasperations, the visitors operated cannily in the shadows.
 Young, already booked, should have walked for fouling Guy, while from United’s one platinum chance, Harrison Biggins failed to keep Cameron Harper’s cross under the bar.

 Otherwise, it was the same dish with different seasoning: passes astray, effort without smart control, a couple of shots and skirmishes, 11 minutes of added time, a final corner, Sadi finding the Warwick Road End with his shot, the sound of 6,000 people throwing their hands up at the pointlessness of it.

-Then the finish, the anger, the verdicts of the many that this supposed new start is only leading United further down a dark tunnel indeed.
-Whoever has the torch to guide them out of it needs to show themselves, and quickly.
+Then the finish, the anger, some of Williamson’s post-match interviews not an easy spectacle either, and the verdicts of the many saying that this supposed new start is only leading United further down a dark tunnel indeed.
+Whoever can find the torch to guide them out of it needs to do so, and quickly.